Artenes/springbootstudy/docs/monitoring.md

 # Monitoring

-## TODO
-- setup Prometheus and Grafana in the project (review docker-compose)
-- setup integration with CloudWatch
-- monitor logs

 ## Actuator

 This is the spring boot solution to provide endpoints to watch for the health of the application.
 In pactice this might not